Black Flak was a post.rock band formed in 2016 in Utah, now evolved into more of a post.rock/alt-rock hybrid.

 McKay, Sean and Dan played together in an indie-rock band until early 2016, but due to a toxic relationship with the vocalist the band decided to part ways.
-The 3 remained friends and their love of post-rock music made it an easy transition to get back together and start a strictly instrumental rock band.
-Free from that toxicity, the creative process flowed much more organically for all of them and it didn't take long to complete their debut album in early 2017.
+The 3 remained friends and their love of post-rock music made it an easy transition to stay together and start a strictly instrumental rock band.
+The creative process flowed much more organically for all of them and it didn't take long to complete their debut album (OWK) in early 2017.

-McKay's background as a guitarist and bassist is more historically punk and alternative, which is in stark contrast to Sean's death metal roots both as a drummer and guitarist.
-Dan's background was as a guitarist in mostly alternative rock and folk bands, but he has fully loved his transition to bass, as well as still contributing in production with synth and guitar parts.
+McKay's background was as a guitarist and bassist in punk and alternative music, and Sean's in death metal both as a drummer and guitarist.
+Dan's background was as a guitarist in mostly alternative rock and folk bands.

-The band has gone through a few drummers over the years while looking for the right fit that aligns with the overall vision, goals, and style of the group.
-After some ups and downs they finally found the match that was always meant to be when they finally hooked up with Samuel Dumont.
+The band went through a few drummers in the initial years until they found the right fit.
+After some ups (Randy) and downs (the others ;), they finally found the match that was always meant to be when they finally hooked up with Samuel Dumont.
 His talent, energy, and beautiful personality gave the group new hope and excitement for sharing their music with the world.

-There were big plans in effect for 2020 that included a U.S. tour that was going to be capped off by playing at Post.Fest in the Fall.
-Obviously, the pandemic had other plans for the band.
-Hopefully, that road trip will still happen for 2022.
-The biggest silver lining for the year had to be when the band decided they'd bring on an extra layer of sound with vocalist Kate Hoffmeister, friend of the band.
-She stepped up to the plate and everyone is enamored by her talent and sound.
+2020 US tour plans were postponed by the pandemic, but the biggest silver lining from that darkness was when the band decided they'd bring on an extra layer of sound with vocalist Kate Hoffmeister, a friend of the band.
+She stepped up to the plate and everyone has been enamored by her talent and sound.
 She is featured in the latest release, 'Ad Meliora', and prominently in all of the new writing.

 "Once We Knew The World Well" is an emotional musical journey and a unique historical perspective of human conflict, world war, and personal struggle as seen through the lens of Black Flak's debut album.